 The Facilities Management Department shall make repairs and maintenance of installed laboratory safety equipment a high priority.
-The Director of Facilities Management is responsible for the prioritization and performance of maintenance and repair of installed laboratory safety devices, for the training of service personnel, and for providing the service personnel with the necessary tools for installed safety system maintenance.
+The Director of Facilities Management is responsible for the prioritization and the performance of maintenance and repair of installed laboratory safety devices, for the training of service personnel, and for providing them with the necessary tools for installed safety system maintenance.